What to do if you’re retired and in debt

 Make sure you’ve got what you’re entitled to

-Once you reach retirement, you'll qualify for a state pension – but you may also qualify for other benefits and perks.
-For example, if you're over 60, you'll qualify for a free bus pass as well as the right to buy a senior railcard, which offers a third off UK train travel.
+Once you reach retirement, you'll qualify for a state pension.
+But you may also qualify for other benefits and perks, such as a free bus pass and the right to buy a senior railcard, which offers a third off UK train travel.
 You may also be entitled to top ups to your state pension via Pension Credit if you're on a lower income.

 If you're less mobile and need extra support around the home, you could also be entitled to other benefits such as attendance allowance.